streamshub/console/systemtests/cluster-setup/README.md

 that requires a one-time sudo prompt — more moving parts either way.
 Use `minikube/` only if you specifically need it (e.g. closer parity with CI's tooling); otherwise `kind/` is simpler and more reliable.

+**macOS reality check**: `kind/` with the `docker` driver is the path that's actually been verified working reliably. `minikube/` with the `vfkit` driver has hit VM-networking failures in practice that are still being root-caused, and rootless podman is a recurring source of pain on both cluster types (see the driver notes above) — don't reach for `podman` or `vfkit` as your first choice on macOS.
+If you need `minikube/`, prefer `docker` as the driver; only try `vfkit`/`podman` if you're specifically debugging that path.

 ## Layout